novaleafoahu/leafvillagedocs/content/docs/chapter1/_index.md

 ---
 ## Starting
 Tomato seeds should be started in 50 count trays.
 A tray is roughly about  21¼" x 11¼" x 2¼" or 19.6" x 9.75".
 Each cell within in the tray has dimensions: 1¾" x 1¾-2.72".
 This will provide each tomato seedling with ~4-6 weeks of growth.
-Larger size containers like egg cartons, small plastic cups can also be used, however the larger the starting container, the potential waste of space if something were to go wrong.
+Larger size containers like egg cartons, small plastic cups can also be used, however the larger the starting container, the potential waste of space/soil if something were to go wrong.
 Also, try not to plant tomato seeds in smaller containers.
 They will out grow the space quickly which would requiring transferring the young seedlings to larger size pots.
 More handling of the young fragile seedlings = greater risk of damage, resulting in slow wilt, then eventual trip to the compost bin.

 Utilize potting soil that can be purchased from major retailers like lowes/home depot/walmart/aldis/target.
 The bagged soil should be labeled potting soil.
 Potting soil is most suitable for seed germination due to its drainage capacity.
 Bags labeled garden soil or dirt will not allow good drainage in containers.
 Water drainage in containers are required to prevent water stagnation.
 Stagnated water can eventually suffocate and rot plant roots.